CraftAcademyLabs/ca_course/week7/cooper_client_react/12_add_mocks.md

 ```

-So in the first `it` block where we have the successful login scenario, we tell cypress to interfere with the request that the application will try to make when the button that submits the user credentials.
+So in the first `it` block where we have the successful login scenario, we tell Cypress to interfere with the request that the application will try to make when the button that submits the user credentials.
 The response we will mock out will be defined in another file that we will call `login.json`.
-The location of this file will be in the fixtures folder that is in the cypress folder.
+The location of this file will be in the fixtures folder that is in the Cypress folder.

 Create the file and make the file look like this: